stormxio/athens-token/README.md

 #### Unlock

-By invoking the function `unlock()`, users are able to unlock any amount of locked Governance tokens they have and are able to perform any operations on their unlocked tokens as desired.
+By invoking the function `unlock()`, users are able to unlock any amount of locked Athens tokens they have and are able to perform any operations on their unlocked tokens as desired.
 Once the specified amount of tokens becomes unlocked, those tokens will no longer accumulate interest.
 The event `TokenUnlocked(address account, uint256 amount)` is emitted.

 ```solidity
 function unlock(uint256 amount) public returns (bool)